thomasstrassmann/DaCapo-API/README.md

 **PEP8**

 All files conform to the PEP8 style guidelines.
 The exception to this is settings.py (list of AUTH_PASSWORD_VALIDATORS), as this is already created this way.
 In order not to endanger the integrity of the app, the lines were not shortened, but left as they are.

+**Naming conventions**

+In the API project, you can see that the apps are always defined in the plural form (instruments, bookmarks etc.), except rating and wanted, which was done intentionally.
+There is no plural of "wanted" and the ratings are understood as a global rating, hence the singular.
+When using the urls you should pay attention to this change!
+It is therefore not a break with the conventions, but circumstances that do not allow it otherwise.

 **Security**